 It can cause comas and seizures, as well as death.

 What is GHB doing to your mind and body?
-This question will be debated dependent upon which side of the fence you sit.

 The view from regular users:

 Those suffering from depression, or those who use GHB recreationally report that it works very quickly.
 Reports state effects begin between 10 minutes and one hour of consuming the drug.